Crunchies1/ove-interview/README.md

 npm run devserver
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+The server is located at port 3001.

 ### Dependencies